Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Tools from rational homotopy theory

 \section{Tools from rational homotopy theory}

-Rational Homotopy Theory deals with the so-called rational homotopy type of nilpotent spaces.
-In this short note we shall not try to review this theory, but we point the reader to \cite{FHT01} and \cite{FOT08} as a reference.
+Rational homotopy theory deals with the so-called rational homotopy type of nilpotent spaces.
+In this short note we shall not try to review this theory, but we point the reader to \cite{FHT01} and \cite{FOT08} as references.
 The article builds on Sullivan models $(\Lambda V,\dif)$ of nilpotent spaces.
-Recall the main theorem of Rational Homotopy Theory, which, up to duality, identifies the underlying graded vector space $V$ with the rational homotopy groups $\pi_{\geq 2}(X)\otimes \qq$ of $X$ (with a special interpretation using the Malcev completion in degree $1$).
+Recall the main theorem of rational homotopy theory, which, up to duality, identifies the underlying graded vector space $V$ with the rational homotopy groups $\pi_{\geq 2}(X)\otimes \qq$ of $X$ (with a special interpretation using the Malcev completion in degree $1$).

 In particular, the construction of a Sullivan model of homogeneous spaces upon which we draw heavily can be found in \cite[Chapter 15 (f)]{FHT01} or \cite[Chapter 3.4.2]{FOT08}.
 Recall that finite $H$-spaces have minimal Sullivan models which are graded free exterior algebras generated by finitely many elements.
-Due to the long exact sequence in homotopy applied to the universal fibration $\B G \to \E G\to G$ of a compact Lie group $G$ (together with the fact that $V$ is dual to rational homotopy groups and a lacunary argument for the differential) we derive that $H^*(\B G;\qq)$ is actually a free polynomial algebra generated in even degrees.
-A usually non-minimal Sullivan model for the homogeneous space $G/K$ of compact Lie groups with $K$ connected (these spaces are known to be simple whence accessible to rational homotopy theory, and they are the \emph{only} homogeneous spaces which we consider throughout this article) is constructed as
+Due to the long exact sequence in homotopy applied to the universal fibration $\B G \to \E G\to G$ of a compact Lie group $G$ (together with the fact that $V$ is dual to rational homotopy groups and a lacunary argument for the differential) we know that $H^*(\B G;\qq)$ is actually a free polynomial algebra generated in even degrees.
+A usually non-minimal Sullivan model for the homogeneous spaces $G/K$ of compact connected Lie groups with $K$ connected (these spaces are known to be simple, see \cite[Proposition 1.62, p.~31]{FOT08}, whence accessible to rational homotopy theory, and they are the \emph{only} homogeneous spaces which we consider throughout this article) is due to Cartan and given by